run-ai/docs/docs/Researcher/best-practices/convert-to-unattended.md

 ## Motivation

-Run:AI allows non-interactive training workloads to extend beyond guaranteed quotas and into over-quota as long as computing resources are available.
+Run:ai allows non-interactive training workloads to extend beyond guaranteed quotas and into over-quota as long as computing resources are available.
 To achieve this kind of flexibility, the system needs to be able to safely stop a workload and restart it again later.
-This requires Researchers to switch workloads from running interactively, to running unattended, thus allowing Run:AI to pause/resume the run.
+This requires Researchers to switch workloads from running interactively, to running unattended, thus allowing Run:ai to pause/resume the run.

 Unattended workloads are a good fit for long-duration runs, or sets of smaller hyperparameter optimization runs.